-This is a course intended to provide the student with a better understanding of the ongoing tradition of the Western World.
-A primary emphasis is placed on modern western civilization in juxtaposition to the traditional society from which it grew.
+This is a course intended to provide the student with a better understanding of the ongoing tradition of the Western World, A primary emphasis is placed on modern western civilization in juxtaposition to the traditional society from which it grew.
 Critical periods in the story of mankind from the discovery of agriculture and the origins of the city to the modern Industrial Revolution and its global consequences receive special emphasis.
 While the course is tied together by the thread of history, the disciplines of anthropology, economics, sociology and philosophy are drawn upon when appropriate.
 Much attention is paid to structures and processes, concepts and ideas.
 How are political, social and economic structures created?
 How and why do these structures change or remain continuous from one generation to the next?
 How does the way man views himself in his relationship to nature affect these structures and the course of history?

 Though the emphasis of the course is on the West, the story is not separated from the universal concerns of human civilization and connections are made with parallel developments in China, India and the Moslem world.
-The text, McNeil's The Ecumene: Story of Humanity, is supplemented by selections from many sources, among them Mumford, The City in History; Harris, Cannibals and Kings; Plato, The Republic; St. Augustine, The City of God; White, Medieval Technology and Social Change; Heilbroner, The Worldly Philosophers; Cervantes, Don Quixote; Arendt, On Revolution; and videotapes of Bronowski's Ascent of Man and Clark's Civilization.
+The text, McNeil's The Ecumene: Story of Humanity, is supplemented by selections from many sources.
+Among these are: Arendt, On Revolution, Cervantes, Don Quixote, Creel, The Birth of China, Hadas, Imperial Rome, Heilbroner, The World Philosophers, Kitto, The Greeks, Kramer, The Sumerians, Lewis (ed.), Islam and the Modern World, Machiavelli, The Prince, Mumford, The City in History.
+Plato, The Republic, Schulberg, Historic India.
+Videotapes of Bronowski's Ascent of Man and Clark's Civilization are also used.